 Strawberry blonde hair isn’t quite red, but it isn’t all the way blonde, either: it lives somewhere in the middle.
 Generally, it’s on the lighter side (like blonde hair), but with a warm, gold or pinkish glow.
 However, the dimensional shade can be made darker or cooled down—it’s super versatile.

-Depending on your base color, your colorist may need to use bleach to lift your current hue before applying your strawberry shade.
-It’s important to note that bleach will always cause some damage, but your colorist can work to improve the look and feel of your strands before you leave the salon.
+Depending on your base color, going strawberry blonde may take a bit of time.
+Specifically, your colorist may need to use bleach to lift your hair’s current pigment so the strawberry blonde shade will show through.
+It’s important to note that bleaching your mane will always cause some damage, but your colorist can work to improve the look and feel of your strands before you exit the salon.

 How common is strawberry blonde hair?

-Having natural red hair is rare (like, two percent of the population rare), so coming across someone with natural strawberry blonde hair isn’t common.
-While you may not be a natural-born redhead, your colorist can help you achieve your ideal strawberry blonde shade at the salon.
+Having natural red hair is rare (like, two percent of the population rare), so coming across someone with natural strawberry blonde hair isn’t very common.
+But even if you’re not a natural-born redhead, your colorist can help you achieve your ideal strawberry blonde shade at the salon.

 Who looks good with strawberry blonde hair?

 Given that a very small percentage of people have naturally strawberry blonde hair, it would be understandable to wonder whether it’s a widely wearable hue.
 After all, if it’s that rare, there must be a reason for it—right?